Mavro Orbini: Legacy

 Aside from its ideological background, Orbin's main work was used for a long time as one of the few sources for segments of late medieval history of the South Slavs, from Carinthia and the Slovene Lands to Serbia and Bulgaria.

 Even today's historiography is often uncertain about how much truth there is in some of his writings and claims.
+Historian Solange Bujan argues that Orbini created a false historical document based on contemporary unpublished sources and Benedictine texts, such as excerpts from recently published works by Byzantine historians, intended to lend credibility to the story, and that the real and authentic medieval historical texts are the Dubrovnik chronicle Annales Ragusini Anonymi and the text Regum Dalmatiae et Croatiae gesta by Marko Marulić, which has so far been considered a concise overview of Orbini's The Realm of the Slavs.

-Orbin's work The Realm of the Slavs was also the main source used by Paisius of Hilendar to write his Istoriya Slavyanobolgarskaya, the most influential work of early Bulgarian historiography, in 1762.
+Orbin's work The Realm of the Slavs was the main source used by Paisius of Hilendar to write his Istoriya Slavyanobolgarskaya, the most influential work of early Bulgarian historiography, in 1762.
 He is referred to in the book as "a certain Mavrubir, a Latin", and is generally discredited despite being often cited.

+Also, Orbin's works directly influenced the Slavic Macedonian General History manuscript by Gjorgjija Pulevski, who is considered as one of the founding figures of Macedonian nationalism.

-He has been called the "Dalmatian Thucydides".
+Orbin has been called the "Dalmatian Thucydides".

 Anthropology

 Orbin believed that the Slavs hailed from the Goths in Scandinavia.
 He also claimed that the Illyrians spoke Slavic.
 He supported Pribojević's view that Alexander the Great and the Macedonians were Slavs.